ninosochana53/Turn-Based-RPG-Script-Presentations/README.md

 # Turn-Based-RPG-Script-Presentations
 A few scripts to serve as a testament to what I can make.
 This is only 4 scripts of the unfinished project's core system scripts, though some of the most important ones.
+I have many snippits of the game functioning, but the MP4 files are too large to poste onto this repository.
+They can instead be viewed in this google drive: https://drive.google.com/drive/folders/17hdaOcZHaS_hk3i-qtH-AxpYx0Oq5bOq?usp=sharing

 THE PROJECT IS CURRENTLY UNFINISHED, AND IT WILL PROBABLY REMAIN UNFINISHED AS IT'S TOO LARGE-SCALE OF A PROJECT TO COMPLETE ON MY OWN.
 Although I do plan to at least push a playable demo within a few months.
 I have made the project's entirety in about 3-4 months so far.